 Besides, how many movies, whether on land or on water, boasts in its cast a sprightly zombie monkey?

-Pirates of the Caribbean: The Curse of the Black Pearl (movie 2003) cast & crew
+Pirates of the Caribbean: The Curse of the Black Pearl (2003) cast & crew

 Director: Gore Verbinski.